digitalaidseattle/league-of-women-voters/README.md

 ## Deployment
 The application is deployed at Google's Firebase as a static website.
 GitHub's workflow action adds site secrets to the build before deploying.

+## Local Set-up

+### Set-up a Supabase Account

+- Go to https://supabase.com/ and set up an account using your Digital Aid Seattle Email.
+- Note: You should have been granted access prior to this set-up to be able to access the next part
+- Go to supabase dashboard https://supabase.com/dashboard/organizations
+- Click on "League of Women's Voters WA"
+- Click on "women_voters@digitalaidseattle.org's Project"

+#### You will need the project's supabase url and anon key

+- On the side menu look for "API Docs" on the right side you can get the supabase url.

+- On the side menu go to Project Setting > API Keys this is where you get the anon key.

+### Spinning up the project.

+#### Find your .env file add these two variables

+`VITE_SUPABASE_URL=`

+`VITE_SUPABASE_ANON_KEY=`

+#### Copy and paste the url and anon key value accordingly

+#### Run these commands

+`npm install`

+`yarn install`

+`npm install -g supabase`

+#### NOTE: You will need to install docker to start up supabase

+#### Run the following commands

+`supabase init`

+`supabase start`

+`yarn dev`

+You can stop the containers by running command below

+`supabase stop`

 ## FAQ
 ### How do I connect to Supabase?
 Environment variables for the connecting to Supabase must be added to the hosting platform as well as the `.env.local` file.
 Squad members must obtain the supabase url and auth_anon_key for accessing the Supabase project.